env0-labs/env0.explore/token_discipline/token_discipline.md

 ---

+## 11. Token Burn Meter (Proposed Implementation)

+To support live session awareness, a browser-based token estimation meter has been proposed.
+It would:

+- Estimate total tokens based on visible conversation (approx. `word_count * 1.33`)
+- Display token consumption as a live counter or overlay
+- Include optional session health indicators (e.g., green/yellow/red bands)
+- Flag long or dead conversational threads for manual collapse

+The purpose is not precision, but awareness.
+It would allow users to track session entropy, judge reset thresholds, and avoid silent degradation due to compression.

+This tool, once implemented, would externalise token load as a visible, interactive element—shifting token discipline from a mental exercise to a navigable UI layer.

 **TL;DR:**
 Token discipline is epistemic hygiene.
 It's not about saving money—it's about keeping the machine usable, interpretable, and yours.